Abuzar191/Abuzar191/README.md

 - 👋 Hi, I’m @Abuzar191
 - 👀 I’m interested in Programming
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate with a Python Masters
+- 💞️ I’m looking to collaborate with Python Masters
 - 📫 You can reach me through email

 <!---